-The number of RCOS clients not in a controlled environment who reported past-6-month smoking tobacco use remained high at intake and follow-up (83%).
-Past-30-day smoking for those not in a controlled environment was also high at intake (82%) and follow-up (79%).
-For those clients who were in a controlled environment all 30 days before entering the recovery center, smoking tobacco use in the past 30 days increased 24% from intake to follow-up.
+The number of RCOS clients not in a controlled environment who reported past-6-month smoking tobacco use remained high at intake and follow-up (85%).
+Past-30-day smoking for those not in a controlled environment was also high at intake (86%), with a significant decrease to 78% at follow-up.
+For those clients who were in a controlled environment all 30 days before entering the recovery center, smoking tobacco use in the past 30 days increased 26% from intake to follow-up.
 There is a common belief that individuals should not attempt to quit smoking while in substance abuse treatment, because smoking cessation can endanger their sobriety.
-However, recent empirical research studies contests this idea.
-Continued tobacco use is associated with increased mental health symptoms as well as well-known physical health problems, including increased mortality.Voluntary smoking cessation during substance abuse treatment has been associated with lower alcohol and drug relapse and improved mental health outcomes.38.
-99
+However, recent empirical research challenges this idea.
+Scontinued tobacco use is associated with increased mental health symptoms as well as well-known physical health problems, including increased mortality.
+Voluntary smoking cessation interventions during substance abuse treatment has been associated with lower alcohol and drug relapse and improved mental health outcomes.
+Sp.
+100